andygao82/decorlux/wp-content/plugins/reorder-post-within-categories/README.txt

 **There are several reasons why this might happen,**

+**1. You are using a custom query get_posts()...**
-If you are displaying your posts using a **custom query with the function get_posts()** you should be aware that it sets the attribute 'suppress_filters' to false by default (see the [codex page](https://developer.wordpress.org/reference/functions/get_posts/#parameters)).
-The ranked order is applied using filters on the query, hence you need to explictly set this attribute to true to get your results ranked properly.
+If you are displaying your posts using a **custom query with the function get_posts()** you should be aware that it sets the attribute 'suppress_filters' to true by default (see the [codex page](https://developer.wordpress.org/reference/functions/get_posts/#parameters)).
+The ranked order is applied using filters on the query, hence you need to explictly set this attribute to `false` to get your results ranked properly.

-If you **query explicitly sets the 'orderby'** [attribute](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters), and the override checkbox is checked (see [screenshot](https://wordpress.org/plugins/reorder-post-within-categories/#screenshots) #5), then the plugin will override your query and rank the results as per your manual order.
-However, if you uncheck the ovverride setting (ie override is set to false), you can programmatically override the `orderby` directive with the following hook,
+**2. Your theme or custom query explictly set the 'orderby' query attribute. ** If your **query explicitly sets the 'orderby'** [attribute](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters), and the override checkbox is checked (see [screenshot](https://wordpress.org/plugins/reorder-post-within-categories/#screenshots) #5), then the plugin will override your query and rank the results as per your manual order.
+However, if you uncheck the ovverride setting (ie override is set to false), your query will be ordered as per the orderby directive.
+However, you can programmatically override the `orderby` directive with the following hook should you need finer control,

-`add_filter('rpwc2_allow_custom_sort_orderby_override', 'override_orderby_sorting', 10,2);
+`add_filter('rpwc2_allow_custom_sort_orderby_override', 'override_orderby_sorting', 10,5);
-function  override_orderby_sorting($override, $wp_query){
+function  override_orderby_sorting($override, $wp_query, $taxonomy, $term_id, $type){
     //check this is the correct query
     if($wp_query....){
       $override = true;